Euan Ong

 Parity and 2-Dyck), empirically corroborating various theoretical claims about transformer generalisation.

-by our observations, we
+Inspired by our observations, we

 derived a parallel, stackless algorithm for recognising 2-Dyck that could (in principle) be